-Pencil Drawing is a form of visual art that makes use of any number of drawing instruments to mark a two-dimensional medium.
+Realistic Pencil Drawing is a form of visual art that makes use of any number of drawing instruments to mark a two-dimensional medium.
 It is one of the simplest and most efficient means of communicating visual ideas.
-In this post we have added hyper realistic pencil drawings for your inspiration.
+In this post we have added hyper realistic pencil drawings and ideas, tips for beginners.

 Pencil Drawing and Mark-Making: In this pencil drawing lesson, we'll focus on the importance of mark-making.
 Mark-making is the expression we use to describe the process of applying pencil to paper.
 You can improve your pencil drawing skills by carefully considering your pencil and how it hits the page.
 Controlling and exploiting the possibilities of the mark is an important step in developing as an artist.